realnitinworks/serverless-bookshelf/README.md

 # Serverless Bookshelf

 This project is done as the Capstone Project of Cloud Developer Nanodegree.
-The goal of this project to implement a simple Bookshelf application using AWS Lambda and Serverless framework.
+The goal of this project is to implement a simple Bookshelf application using AWS Lambda and Serverless framework.

 ![Tooo Demo](images/Demo.gif)